EXTRADEEN/holberton-low_level_programming/pointers_arrays_strings/README.md

 4-print_rev - Is a function that prints a string, in reverse, followed by a new line.
 5-rev_string - Is a function that reverse a string.
 6-puts2 - Is a function that prints every other character of a string, starting with the firs character, followed by a new line.
+7-puts_half - Is a function that prints half of string, followed by a new line.
+8-print_array - Is a function that print "n" elements of on array of integers, followed by a new line.